Your Stories ...

 Susan started collecting the Evergreen Angels when they first started in 1993 as a way to support Mount Evans Hospice.
 In addition to her personal collection, she gives them as gifts to friends and family members who are in need of a reminder that they are love and supported.
 “I gave it to a friend whose son was diagnosed with cancer, and she told me ‘I hold it and pray every day.’
 I have given them to many other people over the years, and more often than not when I see them they are wearing their Angel.”

-Susan has all the Evergreen Angels!
-A longtime supporter (and current employee) of Mount Evans Home Health Care & Hospice, Susan needed their services herself this past year as she was recovering from a serious infection.
+Susan had all the Evergreen Angels!
+A longtime supporter of Mount Evans Home Health Care & Hospice, Susan needed their services herself this past year as she was recovering from a serious infection.
 “I’ve always heard it, but I know it firsthand now,” she says.
 “Mount Evans field staff truly are angels, and the Evergreen Angel epitomizes that quality.”
+We were so incredibly fortunate to have had Susan’s giving spirit as part of Mount Evans for more than 25 years and honored to have taken care of her in her time of greatest need as she was fighting ovarian cancer.
+Susan lost her fight January 29, 2021.
+Her legacy lives on through everyone she touched with her kindness and generosity, and her story will live on to inspire even those who didn’t have the privilege of knowing her.

 Jan has collected every one of the Evergreen Angels!
 She was involved with Mount Evans Hospice in 1993 when the creator of the Angels, Virginia Haley, approached Mount Evans about being the beneficiary of proceeds from Angel sales.
 “I thought it was a great idea!”
 Jan says, and she’s added an Angel to her collection every year since.
 “I’ve bought them as teacher gifts, graduation gifts, ‘in memory’ gifts, and as ‘I love you’ gifts for my three daughters-in-law.”
 She adds, “I love this way of supporting hospice.
 As a gift, the Angel expresses so many emotions that we can’t put into words.”